New York Says #MeToo to Stronger Sexual Harassment Protections: A Summary of Action Items for Employers

 - City employers must distribute to all new hires an information sheet on sexual harassment designed by the Commission, although employers may also include this sheet in their employee handbook.
 While the law requires distribution of the poster in English and Spanish (and potentially other languages), it does not mandate dual or multi-language poster distribution; instead it mandates that the Commission make the poster available to employers in English and Spanish and other languages it deems appropriate.
 We expect the Commission to issue clarifying guidance on this issue.

-- The City’s new poster and information sheet distribution requirements will become effective about 4 months after the Mayor signs the law.
+- The City’s new poster and information sheet distribution requirements will become effective on September 6, 2018.

 4. Employers must remove mandatory arbitration provisions from their employment agreements.